yenpeng/yenpeng.github.io/about.md

 # Hello there!
 I'm Yen Peng.

-### And I made a website for no reason!
+### Thanks for dropping by my personal website.

-I'm a 25-year old Malaysian based in Melbourne for the last 2 years.
+I'm a full-time financial & business modeller in a multinational advisory firm, solving and reviewing complex financing / business concepts for clients everyday.
+I am also an on-off budding code enthusiast, trying my hand at creating my own website through the help of the internet.
+And right now you're checking out my little experiment!

-Loving life, working hard, enjoying my immense freedom as a single professional living in a small cosmopolitan city.
-Every once in a while, I do new things that tickle my fancy, just like this website here!
+Born and bred a Malaysian, I've been based in Melbourne for the last 2 years.
+Amidst the crazy deadlines that accompany my job, I'm enjoying my immense freedom as a single professional living in a small cosmopolitan city.

 ----------